How technology helps us during the most stressful year yet

 With most of us away from our loved ones and colleagues, technology has helped us communicate during this time, making us stay connected regardless of the global situation.
 Video calls and chats have become solace in this time of isolation when all we can do is connect virtually to socialize.

-Work chats, aside from providing an easy and instant way to stay collaborative among work peers, also became a way for employees to reach out to their colleagues for small chats.
-At the same time, video calls became a platform, not just for virtual meetings.
-It also transitioned into virtual happy hours and remote team building, giving a more human touch to the way we socially connect online.
-Now, you can still handle important meetings virtually and use booking forms to fit them into your busy schedule.
+Work chats, aside from providing an easy and instant way to stay collaborative among work peers, also became a way for employees to reach out to their colleagues for casual conversations and check-ins.
+At the same time, video calls evolved beyond just virtual meetings.
+Teams started using them for virtual happy hours and remote team-building activities, bringing a more human and personal touch to the way we connect online.
+And with tools like booking forms, it's now easier to schedule important meetings around your day without the usual back-and-forth.

 Joining online communities with like-minded people